Global Water Futures Program

-Global Water Futures is a networked Canadian scientific research program, supported in large part by the Canada First Research Excellence Fund.
+Global Water Futures was a networked Canadian scientific research program, supported in large part by the Canada First Research Excellence Fund.
 The program's design and foundational data management were informed by several predecessor Canadian research programs including the Mackenzie GEWEX study (MAGS) and the Changing Cold Regions Network and were influenced by increasing awareness of climate change and development threats to Canadian water supplies and quality.

 The program, designed to improve disaster warning, to predict water quantity and quality, and to develop risk management tools for water planners and managers, was set up in 2016 at the University of Saskatchewan Global Institute for Water Security with three main university partners: the University of Waterloo, Wilfrid Laurier University, and McMaster University.

 Program activities were clustered under three categories: